story645/proposal/notes/feedback/scipy2021vid.md

 * flow chart slides: can't see the slides in my video & in the talk I'm not really referencing the slides for that reason
     * refer more closesly to the slides
     * add a scatter/plot/image update slide -> this can more naturally feed into a slide on topology [table, function, image slide] -> which can feed into topology slides
+        - instead pass in same array and got line & image <- b/c these plots have different notions of topology
+        - scatter will explode
 * 🤦 I introduced that the scatter is an artist after I talked about scatters and line
 * introduced the problem w/ the objects first (data) rather than the transforms
 * took 5 minutes to get into topology :frown: slides
+    - call it continuity preserving
 * use these and that -> USE PROPER NOUNS!
 * say topological constraint before saying if something has satisified it
 * equivariants slides needs to be broken out -> data, properties of data, graphic <-slide and me need to lead w/ the properties>